7pranayama

 Malasana

-If you are feeling bloated and indigestion then garland pose can help.
+If you are feeling bloated and have indigestion, then garland pose can help.
 This mudra helps in removing the excess food that you have consumed.
 Malasana is a natural way to fight indigestion.

 You can do squats with your feet shoulder-width apart.
 If your heels are not touching the floor, place a blanket under your heels to maintain proper balance and support your feet in this pose.
 You can stretch your spine and keep breathing deeply.